mitric-lab/programming_theochem/src/psets/pset_03.md

 &nbsp;

-The SCF procedure clearly oscillates and fails to converge.
+The SCF procedure oscillates and fails to converge.
 To mitigate this problem, we can use a damping scheme.
-The simplest of which is the linear damping, where the density matrix from each iteration is replaced with a linear combination of the density matrix from the previous iteration and the current iteration via the damping parameter \\(\alpha\\):
+The simplest of which is linear damping, where the density matrix from each iteration is replaced with a linear combination of the density matrix from the previous iteration and the current iteration via the damping parameter \\(\alpha\\):